A reader asked me the other day about fresh banh pho and quality of fresh banh pho.

 This brings us the next reality regarding fresh banh pho.

 In North America, the health departments are not doing “fresh” banh pho any favor.

 Fresh banh pho is on the list of many health departments as one of the top items that can grow bacteria fast if left at room temperature.
-Therefore it must be strictly temperature controlled.
-This means our fresh banh pho has to be kept at or below 40°F; a requirement that applies to all phases in the supply chain: from transportation, to storage and distribution, all the way through service.
+From the health inspector's point of view, fresh banh pho must be strictly temperature controlled.
+This means it has to be kept at or below ~40-41°F; a requirement that applies to all phases in the supply chain: from transportation, to storage and distribution, all the way through service.

 Therein lies U.S. pho restaurants' dilemma.

 Pho is supposed to be served hot.
 In Vietnam many ingredients in pho are served fresh at room/ambient temperature.
-In the states almost all pho ingredients have to be served from “safe” temperature of 40°F. At least one problem caused by this is, even if you pour boiling hot broth into a bowl, all the cold ingredients already inside the bowl will make your bowl less than hot when arriving at the table.
+In the states almost all pho ingredients have to be served from “safe” temperature of 40°F. One problem resulting from this is, even if you pour boiling hot broth, all the cold ingredients already inside the bowl will make your bowl less than hot when arriving at the table.
 Many restaurateurs try all kinds of tricks to solve this, some do well and others not so much.

 The banh pho factories in the states have equipment and procedures in place to meet U.S. FDA regulations, all administered and monitored by health inspectors.
 I’m sure there are regulations in VN too but you and I can pretty much agree that regulations are not strictly enforced unless you're a large factory, and as a result there are many small "factories" producing and selling fresh banh pho at every corner in every market.
 It's still a neighborhood economy in many parts of Vietnam.